Collection museum FLUXUS+

 Art in Public Space

-Artworks of Fluxus and contemporary artists can also be found on the facades of the museum as well as the in the yard "Schirrhof" and on the side of the museum facing the riverbank.
+Artworks by Fluxus and contemporary artists can also be found on the facades of the museum facing the yard "Schirrhof" on one side and the banks of the river Havel on the other.

-"Little Men" by Emmett Williams - Left and right of the museum's conservatory the silhouettes of four colorful figures can be found on the walls.
+"Little Men" by Emmett Williams - Left and right of the museum's conservatory the silhouettes of four colorful figures can be found on the facade.

-"Ten Commandments" by Costantino Ciervo - This installtion can be found on the wall left of the museum's entrance facing the "Schirrhof" yard.
+"Ten Commandments" by Costantino Ciervo - This installtion can be found on the wall left of the museum's entrance facing the yard "Schirrhof".

-"fluxus-garden" by Mary Bauermeister - The art project "fluxus-garden" is situated on the "Schirrhof" yard.
+"fluxus-garden" by Mary Bauermeister - The art project "fluxus-garden" is situated on the yard "Schirrhof".